len-sla/Django_Pandas_Postgres_Dockerised/README.md

 ```

-In the local.yml
+In the local.yml service pandas was added
-I added service pandas like below

 ```
   pandas:
     stdin_open: true